-Wowza media server software can be managed and monitored through a Java Management Extensions (JMX) interface.
-JMX is a standards-based technology for exposing Java application components through a unified object interface.
+Wowza Streaming Engine™ media server software can be managed and monitored through a Java Management Extensions (JMX) interface.
+JMX is a standards-based technology that exposes Java application components through a unified object interface.
 This interface can then be consumed by open source and commercial monitoring tools such as HP OpenView, OpenNMS, JConsole, and VisualVM.
-This article describes how to enable the JMX interface for Wowza media server software and manage it using JConsole.
+This article describes how to enable the JMX interface for Wowza Streaming Engine and manage the server software using JConsole.

 Authenticate, PasswordFile, AccessFile

 JConsole is a general-purpose tool for managing a Java-based server.
 JConsole communicates with Java servers using the Java Management Extensions (JMX) protocol.
-The Wowza media server exposes a rich set of objects for monitoring the server.
+Wowza Streaming Engine exposes a rich set of objects for monitoring the server.
 The Java virtual machine also exposes a set of JMX objects that can be used to monitor the virtual machine.

 The easiest way to view these objects is to use the JConsole applet that ships with the Java Development Kit (JDK) of most popular VMs.
 This tool is usually located in the [java-install-dir]/bin folder that's created by the JDK installation.
 This location differs based on platform:

-- JDK version 6 (or later) is required to work with Wowza media server software.
+- JDK version 6 (or later) is required to work with Wowza Streaming Engine.
 We recommend installing the most recent version of the Java JDK for your platform.

-- Most Java Runtime Environment (JRE or JVM) vendors require that you install the full JDK to get the JConsole management and monitoring application.
+- Most Java Runtime Environment (JRE) or Java Virtual Machine (JVM) vendors require that you install the full JDK to get the JConsole management and monitoring application.
 See your vendor's documentation for more information.